rahulekambe/rocket-landing/README.md

-# Rocket Booster Lnading Simulation
+# Rocket Booster Landing Simulation
 This project simulates a **2D rocket** descending from an initial height to a **target landing zone**

 ## How the simulation works